ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

                               not starting becuase the buss runs too fast for it.
 ### Antipattern Category
+X
 ### Keyword
 fast
 ### Note
+This commit does not change any performance-related features.
+Default set up for buss frequencies that can be overridden by the board.

 ## Commit #489
 ### Hash